The first Finnish International School in Georgia

 – FIS has been able to reach a satisfaction rate of 88% out of 100% from the parents during Covid-19

 |Period:||December 2018 – Ongoing|

 Polar Partners team managed the school design and set-up process

 The project started with Phase 1.
-Project preparation & feasibility study when our project management team conducted a thorough feasibility study (PPEST-analysis: pedagogical, political, economic, social and technological) to deepen our understanding about Georgia, the current education system and laws and regulations.
-As a result our team created a project plan for the Finnish International School (FIS) Georgia.
+Project preparation & feasibility study when our project management team conducted a thorough feasibility study (PPEST-analysis: pedagogical, political, economic, social, and technological) to deepen our understanding of Georgia, the current education system, and laws and regulations.
+As a result, our team created a project plan for the Finnish International School (FIS) Georgia.